top of page

 Habitat Loss & Degradation

 Forests and underground structures like caves and mines are critical bat habitat for roosting, foraging, and reproduction.
-The growing loss of these habitats, resulting from human activities such as deforestation, agricultural land conversion, mining, pest management, and urbanization, continues to cause substantial impacts on the abundance and diversity of bats at a global scale.
+The growing loss of these habitats, continues to cause substantial impacts on the abundance and diversity of bats at a global scale.

 bottom of page